pytorch/tutorials/prototype_source/pt2e_quant_ptq_static_x86_inductor.rst

     #             model(image)
     # calibrate(prepared_model, data_loader_test)  # run calibration on sample data

-Finally, we will convert the calibrated Model to a quantized Model. ``convert_pt2e`` takes a calibrated model and produces a reference quantized model.
+Finally, we will convert the calibrated Model to a quantized Model. ``convert_pt2e`` takes a calibrated model and produces a quantized model.

 ::

     converted_model = convert_pt2e(prepared_model)

-After these steps, we finished running the quantization flow and we will get the reference quantized model.
+After these steps, we finished running the quantization flow and we will get the quantized model.

 3. Lower into Inductor
 ------------------------

-After we get the reference quantized model, we will further lower it to the inductor backend.
+After we get the quantized model, we will further lower it to the inductor backend.

 ::